stark1tty/awesome-PhD/README.md

 - [GANTTRIFY](https://github.com/giocomai/ganttrify): Check out this handy tool to create Gantt charts in R.

 #### Graphical Editors
+- [GIMP](https://www.gimp.org/): GIMP is a cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.
+Comparable to Adobe Photoshop.
+- [IMAGEJ](https://imagej.net/): ImageJ is a Java-based image processing program developed at the National Institutes of Health and the Laboratory for Optical and Computational Instrumentation (LOCI, University of Wisconsin).
+Custom acquisition, analysis and processing plugins can be developed using ImageJ's built-in editor and a Java compiler.
+User-written plugins make it possible to solve many image processing and analysis problems, from three-dimensional live-cell imaging to radiological image processing, multiple imaging system data comparisons to automated hematology systems.
+ImageJ's plugin architecture and built-in development environment has made it a popular platform for teaching image processing.
+- [INKSCAPE](https://inkscape.org/): Inkscape is a Free and open source vector graphics editor for GNU/Linux, Windows and macOS.
+It offers a rich set of features and is widely used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming and flowcharting.
+It uses vector graphics to allow for sharp printouts and renderings at unlimited resolution and is not bound to a fixed number of pixels like raster graphics.
+Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.
+It is comparable to Adobe Illustrator.
+- [KRITA](https://krita.org/en/): Krita is a professional FREE and open source painting program.
+It is made by artists that want to see affordable art tools for everyone.
+Comparable to Photoshop.

 #### Maps
+- [AWESOME HISTORICAL MAPS](https://github.com/stark1tty/Awesome-Historic_al-Maps/): Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic(al) Maps (pre-1950).
+- [GIS STACK EXCHANGE]
 - [GOOGLE EARTH STORY MAPS](https://newsinitiative.withgoogle.com/en-gb/resources/trainings/storytelling-with-google-earth/google-earth-creation-tools-tell-your-story-across-the-world/): How to use Google Earth to create compelling stories for online digital presentations.
 - [MAPBOX](https://www.mapbox.com/): A comprehensive mapping suite geared towards non-specialists in need of displaying geospatial information.
 Allows for embedding.
+- [OPENSTREETMAP](https://www.openstreetmap.org/): OpenStreetMap is a FOSS digital atlas built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.
+Useful in multiple contexts, including planning.
 - [PRETTYMAPS](https://github.com/marceloprates/prettymaps): A small set of Python functions to draw pretty maps from OpenStreetMap data.
 Based on osmnx, matplotlib and shapely libraries.
+- [QGIS](https://qgis.org/en/site/): A Free and Open Source Geographic Information System.
+Create, edit, visualise, analyse and publish geospatial information on Windows, macOS, Linux, BSD and mobile devices.
+Include a huge library of user-developed plugins and extensions.
+- [QGIS TUTORIALS AND TIPS](https://www.qgistutorials.com/en/): A resource for learning QGIS including a linked structured course.
+- [WHIITEBOX TOOLS](https://www.whiteboxgeo.com/): A popular set of geospatial tools for Python and an extensive suite of plugins for QGIS and ArcGIS.
+Both free and paid options.

 #### Presentations
 - [CANVA](https://www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
 - [COLOR ORACLE](https://colororacle.org/index.html): A piece of software that helps you tell whether your plot or slide is accessible to folk with different colour vision impairments.
 - [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
 The possibilities are endless.
+- [PREZI](https://prezi.com/): Virtual presentation tools that help people connect and collaborate more meaningfully with their audiences.
+Basically, fancy PowerPoints on the web.

+#### MatLab
+- [DIVA](https://www.fabiocrameri.ch/diva/): Effective figure design for MatLab.

 #### R
 - [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).